4th Annual KnowNow conference. Speaker Announcements.

 Harrison is moderating the panel discussion on day 1:

 Throughout the period of lockdown there was a lot of concern about the potential for an increase in problem gambling.
 However, the Gambling Commission’s annual gambling behaviours study reported a drop in problem gambling rates from 0.6% in 2019 to 0.3% in 2020.
 Why do we think this was?
 And what should our takeaways be to keep those stats going in the right direction?

 Ian Shanahan, Head of Safer Gambling Partnerships, YGAM.

-Ian has over 30 years of experience working in the gambling industry, specifically in casinos (both in the UK and abroad).
+Joining Harrison on that panel is Ian Shanahan.
+Ian has over 30 years of experience working in the gambling industry.
+This is specifically in casinos (both in the UK and abroad).
 Last year he moved into the third sector and is now heading up partnerships with the Young Gamers & Gamblers Education Trust (YGAM).

 He has previously worked in customer facing roles and management, before progressing into compliance and responsible gambling training (which he managed for over 8 years at the Rank Group).

 His role at YGAM has driven the launch of a new Safer Gambling Training programme, in collaboration with Betknowmore, aimed at customer facing teams working in the gambling industry.
 The suite of expert training programmes supports the gambling industry in strengthening player protection and effectively safeguarding consumers from harms.